Market your Kickstarter campaign to increase your reach and improve your chances of success

 8. Creating meaningful relationships with bloggers

 If this is your first time contacting bloggers, it is important to remember to value these services.
 In many instances, bloggers will refuse to work with others solely based on the initial interaction.
 If you provide too many guidelines, this can leave the blogger feeling restricted or even used.
-In the end, respect goes a long way.

-Viral posts, articles, and videos are often the result of a good PR formula.
-As part of this method, the initial launch is crucial and this is a time when the promotion is especially influential.
-For this reason, Kickstarter campaigns should seek to create what is commonly known as “the surround sound effect” and this simply means that the campaign is visible everywhere online.
 From Facebook and Twitter to Medium and new media; the idea is to generate so much publicity that people cannot help but investigate the brand running the campaign.
 Paid advertisements are featured prominently during this time and guest blogs should coincide with the timing of these ads.

-The Importance of Your Personal Network
+The Importance of A Personal Network

 Getting started on Kickstarter is tricky and friends are often the key to unlocking future investments.
 It is proven that people are more likely to sign up when there are already investors in the campaign and friends are usually a reliable source of support to help get the donations started.

-With this in mind, asking friends and family to contribute or share is the most powerful way to raise awareness of the campaign.
-Quite often, these friends can also offer their assistance or even introduce you to influencers who can help you further.
-With this in mind, the best way to get friends on your side is to make them feel like a part of the campaign and valued supporters.
-Having said that, here is a more specific outline of how to approach them.
+The best way to get friends on your side is to make them feel like a part of the campaign and valued supporters.
+Here is a more specific outline of how to approach them.

-1. Ask friends and family for advice on the product or company-related issues in the run-up to the launch.
+• Ask friends and family for advice on the product or company-related issues in the run-up to the launch.
 In this way, they are more likely to feel compelled to have some input.

-3. Invite friends to the launch party and ask them to help get the campaign off the ground.
+• Invite friends to the launch party and ask them to help get the campaign off the ground.
 Interestingly, those who back the project from the very beginning are often the greatest advocates and supporters in the long term.

-Segregating Friends, Influencers, and Acquaintances
+Categorizing Friends, Influencers, and Acquaintances

 Takeaway – Segregate your audience and take a personal approach wherever possible.
-Furthermore, use your personal network to gain momentum and ensure that each backer feels like an important part of the process.
+Furthermore, use your network to gain momentum and ensure that each backer feels like an important part of the process.

 Conclusion